dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 When a .NET project that targets Windows takes a dependency on `System.Reactive`, there are circumstances in which this causes unwanted dependencies on the WPF and Windows Forms frameworks.
 This can add tens of megabytes to the deployable size of applications.
 It has caused some projects to abandon Rx entirely.

-For example, [Avalonia removed all use of Rx.NET](https://github.com/AvaloniaUI/Avalonia/pull/9749) in January 2023.
+For example, after [Avalonia ran into this problem](https://github.com/AvaloniaUI/Avalonia/issues/9549), they [ removed all use of Rx.NET](https://github.com/AvaloniaUI/Avalonia/pull/9749) in January 2023.
 In the discussion of https://github.com/dotnet/reactive/issues/1461 you'll see some people talking about not being able to use Rx because of this problem.

 The view of the Rx .NET maintainers is that projects using Rx should not be forced into this situation.
 There are a lot of subtleties and technical complexity here, but the bottom line is that we want Rx to be an attractive choice.